 Cut each Japanese leek into halves or thirds.
 Finely chop the green part of the Japanese leek.
 Remove the stem from the tomato and cut it in half horizontally, then remove the seeds and cut into 1cm cubes.

-Oil a frying pan with olive oil and heat over medium heat, then add the Japanese leek and fry for about 2 min, making sure that it does not pile up and overlap.
-When they have browned in spots, turn over and fry for another 2 min.
-Cover and reduce heat to low, then steam-fry for 3-4 min, or until tender.
+Oil a frying pan with olive oil and place over medium heat, then line up the leeks and cook for about 2 minutes.
+When they have browned, turn over and cook for another 2 minutes.
+Cover and reduce the heat to low, then steam-fry for 3-4 minutes, or until tender.
 Remove from heat and let cool until safe to handle.

-Cut the fried Japanese leek into easy-to-eat pieces, then place them into an airtight container.
-Mix together the ingredients for the [marinade], then pour over the fried Japanese leek.
-Add the tomato and the finely chopped green part of the leek and place the container in the refrigerator for at least 30 min to chill.
+Cut browned leeks into easy-to-eat pieces, then place them in an airtight container.
+Mix together the ingredients for the [Marinade], then pour over the leeks.
+Add the tomato cubes and the finely chopped leeks, then place the container in the refrigerator for at least 30 minutes to chill.